Non-stop flights to Melbourne (MEL)

 Flights from Australia to Melbourne

-From Adelaide, there are 4 airlines that have direct services to Melbourne, which are Jetstar, Qantas (Oneworld), Regional Express and Virgin Australia.
+From Adelaide, there are 5 airlines that have direct services to Melbourne, which are Jetstar, Qantas (Oneworld), Qatar Airways (Oneworld), Regional Express and Virgin Australia.

-From Albury and Alice Springs, you can fly with Qantas (Oneworld).
+From Alice Springs, you can fly non-stop with Bonza or Qantas (Oneworld).

 From Ballina, the only airline with direct flights is Jetstar.